-Financial dashboards help finance professionals track and analyze the financial performance of their organization.
+Financial dashboards help finance professionals track and analyze the financial performance of their organization and ease tasks related to financial reporting.
 By creating a financial dashboard, finance professionals can visualize their numbers in a meaningful way to understand the numbers.

 Many professionals are used to using BI tools to visualize their data.
 Modern dashboards leverage finance analytics platforms to synthesize disparate financial and accounting data.
 This allows analysts to improve profitability and reduce costs.